 I wanted to see what this program was like and if I would use it with my son.
 So, I got an account and took a look.

-I noticed this program is very cheeky in the ways it gets your child to read.
+I noticed this program is very cheeky in how it gets your child to read.

 For example, it gets them to create an animal by flipping through various bodies and faces.